 prompt documentation.

-After a Gulfport flood, say, a hurricane aftermath SAS
+After a Gulfport flood, say, a hurricane aftermath, SAS

 would dispatch adjusters within days, leveraging technology like drones or